jbearce/new-site/docs/media.md

 2. Create a new document sized 16x16.

-3. Add your cusotm icon to the document, and center it.
+3. Add your custom icon to the document, and center it.

 4. Make sure that the icon is merged in to a single path.